trolund/system-optimering-scheduling/README.md

 On Windows:
-The following has been done to run genetics on Windows environment Genetics Algorithm
+The following has been done to run genetics on Windows environment.
+Genetics Algorithm
     Prerequsites:
         mingw